AndersDeath/diary2/README.md

 # 26 June 2022 - Sunday - Yerevan

 It was a super strange day.
+I've just done nothing and that was good.

+# 27 June 2022 - Monday - Yerevan

+It was very typicall monday. a lot of tasks, including job. i also restored shell for study.
+That is very good. because i can improove this stuff very soon, which is nice.

+# 28 June 2022 - Tuesday - Yerevan

+i improveed a bit shell for study and did other things.